 Stefan towards the middle to end of season three and all of season four so far.

-Base Breaker - The Originals.
-Many fans have been calling for them to get their own spin off, but it's divided between people who like them and want to see a whole show based around them and people who think TVD has become too much about them and want them off their show.
+The Originals.
+Many fans are happy they got their own spin off, but it's divided between people who like them and want to see a whole show based around them and people who think TVD has become too much about them and want them off their show.
 And people who just hate and/or like them, and people who like individual Originals.

 Caroline - has always been one due to her Deadpan Snarker nature and endearing ditziness, but her popularity really skyrocketed when she was turned, making her possibly the most competent good female on the show.